GREEK LOVE IN INDIA AND CENTRAL ASIA

 This is mostly due to religious differences.
-Being Islamic, Central Asia and Moslem India had much in common with the Near East and North Africa, except that pederasty in them seems to have been more deeply and recently entrenched.
+Being Islamic, Central Asia and Moslem India had much in common with the Near East and North Africa, except that pederasty in them seems to have been more deeply entrenched, more so in the twentieth century than any other part of the world.
 By contrast, Hindu India seems always to have been quite antagonistic to it, resulting in an exceptionally poor pederastic history, even though Hinduism did not condemn pedication as harshly as did Islam and Christianity.
 Buddhist Ceylon had more in common with South East Asia than India from the point of view of Greek love: it appears to have been well tolerated until British influence became effective, without ever becoming institutionalised.

 The Baburnama, the autobiography of Babur, the Central Asian conqueror who went on in 1526 to become the first Mughal Emperor in India includes a description of his falling in love with a boy as well as an assortment of character sketches of others including critical comments about their indulging in pederasty.
 These illustrate the popularity of Greek love among the great of the region, despite their large harems.
 Babur's implied views that there was nothing wrong with being in love with boys, but that habitual sex with them was a vice, were quite common amongst pre-modern Moslems.

 Notes of a Journey in Turkistan, 1873 is American explorer and diplomat Eugene Schuyler's descriptions of dancing-boys and buying slave-boys in newly-conquered Russian Turkistan and the adjoining emirate of Bukhara.